By using this site, you agree to the Privacy Policy and Terms of Use.

 To understand a de-peg better, it is essential to understand how stablecoins work.
 Crypto markets are inherently volatile, which means there is a risk of depreciation if you keep your coins parked in a particular asset, even if it is Bitcoin.
 As a result, stablecoins were created to hold the value of the assets at a fixed point.
 These stablecoins are pegged to fiat currencies (e.g., 1:1 with the US dollar) because fiat serves as the basic unit of account in economics.

 If a stablecoin moves below this peg, say, becomes 0.98 per dollar, there is a net loss of 2% for the investor.
-This loss becomes unbearable because it means that the stablecoin economics have broken down.
+This loss becomes unbearable because it means that the coin economics have broken down.

 What are the Common Reasons for a De-Peg?